Aditi1692/find-political-donors/README.md

 [PASS]: test_1
 [Thu Mar 30 16:25:57 PDT 2017] 1 of 1 tests passed

-Directory Structure:

-├── README.md
-├── run.sh
-├── src
-│   └── find_political_donors.py
-├── input
-│   └── itcont.txt
-├── output
-|   └── medianvals_by_zip.txt
-|   └── medianvals_by_date.txt
-├── insight_testsuite
-    └── run_tests.sh
-    └── tests
-        └── test_1
-        |   ├── input
-        |   │   └── itcont.txt
-        |   |__ output
-        |   │   └── medianvals_by_zip.txt
-        |   |__ └── medianvals_by_date.txt
-        ├── your-own-test
-            ├── input
-            │   └── your-own-input.txt
-            |── output
-                └── medianvals_by_zip.txt
-                └── medianvals_by_date.txt

 Approach for the problem:

 The program is written in JAVA 8 language.
 I have created two java class files: User_by_zip.java and User_by_date.java.
 The main class is present in find_political_donors.java.

 1. For generating medianvals_by_zip.txt, I have extracted User name and their corresponding zip code and stored them as the key in a map.
-The value of this map
+The value of this map  is the object that contains all the attributes required for generating the output file.
+This object contains the list of all the amount which can be further used to calculate the median.
+Also, it contains the cumulative amount corresponding to the user with the same zipcode.

+2. For generating medianvals_by_date.txt, I have extracted User name and their corresponding transaction date and stored them as the key in a map.
+The value of this map  is the object that contains all the attributes required for generating the output file.
+This object contains the list of all the amount which can be further used to calculate the median.
+Also, it contains the cumulative amount corresponding to the user with the same transaction date.

+The only difference between the two files is that the output for the file medianvals_by_zip.txt is generated line by line but for medianvals_by_date.txt it is generated after reading the input.
+The map is sorted and then it is iterated to generate the output.